Danillonc/quarkus-rest-crud/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+This is a simples project based in account bank example using Kotlin, Quarkus, MySQL and Docker to deploy our database image, maybe if you clone this repository you'll need to install docker and pull up the database image.

+To execute mysql image:  docker run -p 3306:3306 -e MYSQL_ROOT_PASSWORD=you_password -e MYSQL_DATABASE=you_database -d --rm mysql

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: